CONNECT-platform/coding-blog/docs/md/index.md

 >
 > _How?_

 - `coding.blog` will make every article available for free.
-We will also not restrict our curation service to articles published only on our platform but will find all freely accessible quality pieces.
+Our curation service will not be restricted to articles published only on our platform but will curate from a pool of all freely accessible articles.

-- `coding.blog` will offer per-user curated lists to readers not based on how often you click on certain articles but really accounting for your needs.
+- `coding.blog` will offer personalised curated lists based on your needs.
 We will charge a small monthly fee for this.
 Curation is never really free, but with transparent direct pricing, it can become free of content that is there only to convince you to buy something, leaving only content that you would truly enjoy.